JLBLine/WODEN/docs/sphinx/testing/cmake_testing/calculate_visibilities.rst

 where :math:`ha_0` is the hour angle of the phase centre, and :math:`\phi_{\mathrm{lat}}` the latitude of the array.
 The allows us to check the *u,v,w* are changing with time.

+For FLOAT compiled code, the absolute tolerance threshold on the *u,v,w* values is set to 1e-5, and 1e-12 for DOUBLE compiled code.

 ``test_calculate_visibilities_nobeam.c``
 *********************************************
 This runs the tests explained above, whilst switching the primary beam off.
-This really does check that real visibilities are equal to the number of COMPONENTs for all 12 sky model configurations, and the imaginary equal to zero.
-A tolerance of within 0.1% of the expected value is applied when checking the visibilities (the same tolerance is applied for the following test files as well).
+This really does check that real visibilities are equal to the number of COMPONENTs times 0.3333333333333333 for all 12 sky model configurations, and the imaginary equal to zero.

+For FLOAT compiled code, the absolute tolerance threshold on values is set to 1e-6, and 1e-9 for DOUBLE compiled code.

 ``test_calculate_visibilities_gaussbeam.c``
 *********************************************